mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 # PF-Onboarding

-# Processes
+# Tests

-Everything good and exciting about PowerFarm starts with creating the new Process 💬.
+Everything good and exciting about PowerFarm starts with creating the new Test 💬.

 >**💬 Definition alert!** 🔔
-Process - Single test script that can work on its own and perform one task.
+Test - Single test script that can work on its own and perform one task.
 It can be combined with other scripts to create the whole scenario of the test case.

-First, select the ‘Processes’ button on the left side of the screen and click the ‘Create New Process’ button on the top right corner.
+First, select the ‘Tests’ button on the left side of the screen and click the ‘Create New Test’ button on the top right corner.
 It doesn’t sound complicated, right? 😎

 Now, fill the displayed form.
-Name your Process, and do it wisely, so that you and other users could find it easily later.
+Name your Test, and do it wisely, so that you and other users could find it easily later.

-> 💡 Remember, you can use all kinds of letters and signs along with spaces while entering the Process name.
+> 💡 Remember, you can use all kinds of letters and signs along with spaces while entering the Test name.

-Add the Process description.
+Add the Test description.

-💡 Although it is an optional action, we recommend you to fill this space, too; it will make navigating on the list of all Processes easier both for you and other users.
+💡 Although it is an optional action, we recommend you to fill this space, too; it will make navigating on the list of all Tests easier both for you and other users.

 Select technology: just drop-down the list of technologies in which you wrote your test script and click the one you need.